 10 minutes 25 minutes 10 minutes

 Introduction Main activity Plenary

 Group task Group task Whole class teaching

-Give each group a pack of numbers 0-9.
+Give each group a pack of 0-9 number cards.
 Ask each group to pick two numbers from their list Ask the groups to share one sum that they

 Ask each group to pick six numbers and use them to write down as many three-digit numbers as they can. and add them together.
-Ask them to continue with adding together different numbers from the list until they have completed at least 10 sums. have completed with the - rest of the class.
+Ask them to continue adding together different numbers from the list until they have completed at least five sums. have completed with the - rest of the class.